eslint/cn.eslint.org/docs/rules/no-multiple-empty-lines.md

 ---
 title: Rule no-multiple-empty-lines
 layout: doc
-translator: molee1905
-proofreader: molee1905
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Disallows multiple blank lines (no-multiple-empty-lines)
+# disallow multiple empty lines (no-multiple-empty-lines)

 # 不允许多个空行 (no-multiple-empty-lines)